Alternative Way

 Understanding advanced AI test automation

 Artificial intelligence (AI) in test automation is a type of testing that uses advanced AI to improve and streamline the testing process.
-AI in automation testing is faster at identifying errors and main causes, recommending fixes, and connecting a series of linked tests.
+Using AI testing services delivers faster identification of errors and main causes, recommending fixes, and connecting a series of linked tests.
 This not only speeds up test automation but also improves its accuracy.
 AI can automatically retrieve data, perform tests, and detect bugs and other affected tests.

 Components of AI in Test Automation